 Building Awareness of Local Multilingual Populations

 We recommend that writing programs familiarize themselves with the multilingual populations surrounding their institutions.
-Doing so not only provides valuable insight into the language experiences of some students in your writing programs, but it also could identify large multilingual populations wishing to matriculate into the college/university.
-Information on local populations can be collected from the US Census Bureau’s American FactFinder website.
-Also, websites such as the National Center for Education Statistics provides data on the number of English Language Learners (ELL) receiving special services in area high schools, some of whom might aspire to enter the university one day.
+Doing so not only provides valuable insight into the language experiences of some students in their writing programs, but it also could identify large multilingual populations wishing to matriculate into the college/university.
+Information on local populations can be collected from the US Census Bureau’s website.
+Also, websites such as the National Center for Education Statistics provide data on the number of English language learners (ELLs) receiving special services in area high schools, some of whom might aspire to enter the university one day.
 Such information can be collected and disseminated on a centrally managed university website for the benefit of both instructors within the composition program and other university faculty.

 Collecting Information on Language Use and Language Background

 Further, writing programs should actively seek to determine the language use and language backgrounds of their students, particularly since many universities often do not collect such information from multilingual students who enter the university from US high schools.
 Yearly surveys conducted across the sections of first-year writing could provide writing programs with insight into the language needs of students in their courses.
 Further, posting the results of these surveys on a centrally managed website could help educate faculty across the university on the language needs and backgrounds of their students.